 How I Built My Email List

-To build my email list, I use MailChimp in combination with the MailChimp for WordPress plugin.
-I really love using MailChimp for building my email list.
-Mailchimp has some really great features, and is extremely easy to use (I’m a big fan of user friendliness).
+To build my email list, I use Convertkit.
+I really love using Convertkit for building my email list.
+Convertkit has some really great features for building your list, and is extremely easy to use (I’m a big fan of user friendliness).

 So, what’s your opinion on building an email list?
 Are you for it, or against it?
 I’m not sure it’s even possible to be against building an email list, 🙂 but I would love to hear your thoughts!